-The Master of Science in Clinical Rehabilitation and Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP).
+The Master of Science in Clinical Mental Health and Clinical Rehabilitation Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP).

-Thomas University is authorized by the Professional Standards Commission of Georgia (GaPSC) to offer teacher certification programs for Early Childhood Education, Middle Grades Education, and Secondary Education.
+Thomas University is authorized by the Georgia Professional Standards Commission (GaPSC) to offer teacher certification programs for Elementary Education, Middle Grades Education, and Secondary Education.
 All advanced preparation programs offered by Thomas University as a GaPSC-approved university are accepted by the GaPSC for the purposes of certificate level upgrades.